Zyg-D/sql/README.md

 (
-  max(id) foo, -- calculation and new col sufix max(1)  bar -- calculation and new col sufix for (hobbies) -- old column to pivot
+  max(id) foo, -- calculation and new col sufix max(1)  bar -- calculation and new col sufix for (hobbies) -- old col to pivot
-  IN ('2' as two, '3' as three) -- values from the old column as names of new columns )
+  IN ('2' as two, '3' as three) -- values from the old col as names for new cols )
 ```
 result: